Places Where You Can Salsa Dance in Greenville, SC

 Tickets for Afternoon Explorations are $8/adults and teens, $7/kids ages 3-12.
 Members receive free admission.

-Summer Adventure 2025 opened May 28th and ends July 26th.
+Summer Adventure will happen May 27th – July 25th, 2026.
 Visit during Summer Adventure Tuesday – Saturdays from 10 am – 4 pm.
-Explore all the exhibits RMSC has to offer, including this year’s traveling exhibit, Wild Kratts: Creature Power—only accessible during the summer.
+Explore all the exhibits RMSC has to offer.

 The traveling exhibit changes every year, so it’s something special and unique to experience.
 Summer Adventure also offers special programs, including cockroach racing, the Eat a Bug challenge, farm animal interactions at the Living History Farm, period costume volunteers, and more to get children engaged and excited about science.